qiime2-graveyard/rfcs/accepted/0000-tracking-provenance.md

 #### QIIME 2 users

 Existing artifacts will not be compatible with artifacts generated with the new provenance machinery.
-It may be possible to construct a new-style provenance from a collections of old-style provenance artifacts, however supporting this is not a priority given the instability of the archive format in general.
+It may be possible to construct the provenance proposed from a collections of current artifacts' provenance, however supporting this is not a priority given the instability of the archive format in general.

 Additionally users of the "Artifact API" will observe a different `Provenance`